BavarajuVinay/BavarajuVinay/README.md

 ## 👯 I’m looking to collaborate on:
 - Projects involving machine learning, IoT, and full-stack development.

-## 🤔 I’m looking for help with:
-- Enhancing features for my smart glasses project to improve user experience.

 ## 💬 Ask me about:
 - My experiences with Smart Factory Automation from my internship at NIT Warangal.
 - Developing web applications and bots using PHP, JavaScript, and Python.